Karl Toft: Allegations of sexual misconduct

 According to a witness at the Miller Inquiry on sexual abuse at Kingsclear, as many as 16 inmates may have had a meeting with someone from the Ombudsman's Office when he was said to have visited the Training School.
 The witness said that the inmates demanded to know why Toft was still allowed to work at the institution.
 They claimed that Toft's behaviour was well known.
 Charles Ferris, the Ombudsman in 1994, claimed that any such complaint would have been investigated but that there were no records of the visit.

 In 1990, Forbes was interviewed by Richard Robinson of the CBC, which prompted an investigation by the RCMP.

 Toft was arrested in mid-1991 and charged with 35 counts of sexual misconduct.
 One charge was later dropped.
 An additional 15 charges were laid against Toft after his conviction, but were stayed by the Attorney-General.
+In 2002, John Fearon, one of Toft's alleged victims, began a hunger strike at Fredericton to protest against the lack of development in the case.